Companion SDK & API reference

 pendingConfirms(): Promise<PendingConfirm[]>- The session's still-pending confirmations (display-safe: confirmId, scope, summary, createdAt) — rebuild your confirm card after a reload, since confirm_request events are not replayed.
 Session tokens only.

-recall(opts?: { limit?: number }): Promise<RecalledMemory[]>- Read back the memories relevant to this session — content, kind, importance and namespace.
+recall(opts?: { query?: string; limit?: number }): Promise<RecalledMemory[]>- Read back the memories relevant to this session — content, kind, importance and namespace.
+Pass query to run semantic search over them server-side; omit it for the plain importance/recency ranking.

 getAvatar(): Promise<CompanionAvatar> / brandIconUrl(size?)- Fetch the live avatar (3D VRM URL + 2D portrait, archetype, display name) to render your own front-end, and the Pouchy brand icon URL.